 It is best practice to ensure you use your tax allowances in the current tax year.
-It is also more tax efficient to do this rather than taking more in a future year when some income may be taxable at a higher tax rate.
+It is also more tax efficient to do this rather than taking more in a future year.
+This is because in a future year your income may be taxable at a higher rate of tax.

 Make sure there is enough profit to make the payment

 It is key that a UK contractor limited company which makes disbursements has enough post-tax company profits before it pays the disbursement.
 The post-tax profit will include the profit for the current year.
-The profit is calculated by taking sales and deducting expenses and liabilities for any costs, equating to pre-tax profit.
+The profit is calculated by taking sales generated and deducting each business expense along with any liabilities for costs and this equates to pre-tax profit.
 We deduct the Corporation Tax from the pre-tax profit, which gives the post-tax profit.
 We also need to add on any retained profit from the previous financial period.

 Please see how much you can draw as dividend income, as this article explains how you can work this out.

 The dividend system was changed on 6 April 2016.
 Each taxpayer now has an annual allowance, which is currently £2,000 in 2022/23.
 However, this is reducing to £1,000 in 2023/24 and £500 in 2024/25.
 Therefore, if you have enough funds in your business, you should make sure that you pay at least £1,000 in 2023/24 to use up your dividend allowance.